Columbia County Court Records

 Requesting Copies

-To obtain copies of probate records, contact the Register in Probate at (608) 742-9636 or visit the office in person.
-The records request and fees page on the county website provides additional guidance.
-Probate-specific forms are also available on the Register in Probate’s website.
+To get copies of probate records, contact the Register in Probate at (608) 742-9636 or visit the office in person.
+The records request and fees page on the county website has additional details.
+Probate-specific forms are also available on the Register in Probate's website.

 Probate Filing Fees